 What is Water Being Used For?

-Here's an indication of how much H2O is used in the manufacture of common items:
+You might ask ‘When will we run out of water for manufacturing?”
+Here's an indication of how much H2O is used to make common items:

 - 14,502 liters = one smartphone